KiFoundation/ki-tools/README.md

 #### **Why building static binaries ?**

 Static binaries hermetically contain libraries that they are using.
-Dynamic binaries rely on libraries located elsewhere on the system, the binary only containing the adress of the library.
+Dynamic binaries rely on libraries located elsewhere on the system, the binary only containing the address of the library.
 There are multiple pro and cons of **static vs dynamic**.

 For `kid`, we provide a set a tool to build static binaries, as we want to ensure that:

-* Binaries and dependencies are consistent accross the validation set.
+* Binaries and dependencies are consistent accross the validators set.
 * Build result is reproducible and can be verified by every user.

 Using static, verified, binaries ensures that all nodes mainteners are running the same version of dependencies, the `cosmwasm` particulary.